7.2 Stabilization Endurance

 Rest0-90 secondsEndurance focus, often circuit-friendly

 A good Phase 1 progression increases proprioceptive demand only after the basic pattern is controlled.
-A client may move from a floor push-up to a stability-ball push-up, from a two-leg balance to a single-leg balance, or from a stable press to an alternating-arm press.
-The progression should challenge control without turning the set into a compensation rehearsal.
+The classic NASM progression continuum moves from a stable surface to an unstable one and from two limbs to one: floor → sport beam → half foam roll → foam pad → balance disc → wobble board → BOSU.
+For movement patterns, a client may move from a floor push-up to a stability-ball push-up, from two-leg balance to single-leg balance, or from a two-arm press to an alternating or single-arm press.

-Phase 1 also supports the order of an integrated workout.
-After the warm-up and flexibility work, core and balance choices can reinforce the stabilizing system before resistance work.
-Reactive drills can be regressed into stabilized landings.
-Resistance exercises can be arranged in a circuit to keep the session efficient while preserving form.
+Phase 1 also shapes the order of an integrated workout.
+After the warm-up and flexibility work, core and balance choices reinforce the stabilizing system before resistance work.
+Reactive drills are regressed into controlled, stabilized landings rather than maximal jumps.
+Resistance exercises are often arranged in a circuit to keep the session efficient while preserving form.

-A useful scenario is a client whose knees move inward during a squat.
+A useful scenario: a client whose knees cave inward during a squat.
 The Phase 1 answer is not to load a barbell heavily and hope strength fixes it.
-A stronger answer uses corrective flexibility from assessment findings, core activation, balance work, and controlled squatting or step patterns that train alignment.
+A stronger answer applies corrective flexibility from assessment findings (foam rolling and static stretching the overactive adductors and TFL), activates the underactive gluteus medius and maximus, and trains controlled squat or step patterns that reinforce knee alignment.
 The trainer watches checkpoints and changes only one or two demands at a time.

-Phase 1 is also testable through tempo notation.
-NASM tempo is commonly read as eccentric, isometric, concentric.
-A 4/2/1 tempo means lowering for four seconds, pausing for two seconds, then lifting for one second.
-If an answer choice reverses eccentric and concentric, it is likely a distractor.
+Phase 1 is frequently tested through tempo notation.
+NASM tempo is read as eccentric / isometric / concentric.
+A 4/2/1 tempo means lowering for four seconds, pausing (isometric hold) for two seconds, then lifting for one second.
+The slow eccentric and the deliberate isometric pause are what make this tempo a stabilization-endurance signature.
+If an answer choice reverses the eccentric and concentric numbers, or lists an explosive tempo, it is a distractor for Phase 1.

 Test Your Knowledge